MAXXI is dedicating one of its galleries to a permanent – and free for all from Tuesday to Friday – display of its own collections.

 for students (over 14 years old) in class groups (secoind level secondary schools) purchasing educational activities.

 under 14 years old, disabled visitors requiring accompaniment, companions of disabled visitors, MiBACT employees, Lazio Region tour guides and couriers, 1 teacher for every 10 students, ICOM members, AMACI members, accredited journalists, MAXXI membership card holders; from Tuesday to Friday, free admittance for academics and university researchers in Art and Architecture;on your Birthday.
-Free admittance to the Permanent Collection (Gallery 4) from Tuesdays to Fridays.
+Free admittance to the Permanent Collection (Gallery 4) from Tuesdays to Fridays and every first Sunday of the month.
 Click here for more information

 The collections of the MAXXI art present themselves as a strong nucleus that witnesses the national and international artistic production